Lu Wei (滷味) – Braised Aromatic Five Spiced Goodness

 Bingo!
 Just as you expected, adding some water to the salt will give you brine (滷) and cooking food in the brine will yield something like 滷味(pronounced lu wei in Mandarin) or deliciously braised protein ingredients in aromatically spiced “brine”.
 Doesn’t this just make you want to learn Chinese?
 I think I just secretly discovered my teaching talent J

-In a nutshell, the verb lu means is to slowly braise different kinds of ingredients in a brine that’s made with soup stock, soy sauce, and many aromatic spices.
+In a nutshell, the verb lu means is to slowly braise different kinds of ingredients in an aromatic liquid that’s made with soup stock, soy sauce, and many aromatic spices.
 The food prepared this way is called 滷味 (lu wei)

 Obviously the real reason I am bringing up these words is that not only lu wei is one of the greatest Chinese cooking techniques in the history yielding countless regional variations; but it is also one of the must-served dishes in Chinese festival meals.